 What types of glues and paper do you use?

 I use a lot of different papers in my work depending on the project.
-I have been using an acid free archival paper from Neenah paper called Foxriver Coronado.
+For my white pieces I use an acid free archival paper from Neenah paper called Foxriver Coronado.
 I use 100# text and 10pt cover weights.
 You can get samples there too.
-I use PVA glue and needle point dispensers (#63297) from Rockler.
-I use a lot of Tyvek now in my work as well.
-I find it works well for its durability and ability to fold.
+For color work I like using Canson and Colorplan.
+I use PVA glue from Hollanders and needle point dispensers (#63297) from Rockler.

 What types of software/ tools do you use?

-I use everything- bone folders, X-acto knives, creasing tools, AutoCAD R13 a Graphtec FC2250-ex (Marge) and a Graphtec FC4200-50 (Maria) flatbed plotter cutter.
+I use everything- bone folders, #11 blades, creasing tools, Reverse Action Tweezers, Casselli Spatulas, Soft Crease Meteorites, AutoCAD R13 & AutoCAD 2004 a Graphtec FC2250-ex (Marge) and a Graphtec FC4200-50 (Maria) flatbed plotter cutter.

 Tell me about your process.